maxfierrog/maxfierrog.github.io/content/posts/tensors-signals-kernels/index.md

 \Phi : V \to V^* \;\; \text{s.t.} \;\; \Phi[v](w) = \langle v, w \rangle,
 $$

 where $u, w \in V$ (when $V$ is not an inner-product space one defaults to the standard dot product).
 However, many infinite-dimensional inner-product spaces have duals which cannot be spanned using this strategy.
-The exception is Hilbert spaces, where 3.14 provides the bijection $J$ (still through the inner product).
+One exception is the set of Hilbert spaces, where 3.14 provides the bijection $J$ (still through the inner product).

 {{% /hint %}}